neicnordic/neic.no/_activities/ratatosk.md

     minutes: https://wiki.neic.no/wiki/Category:Ratatosk_steering_group_meetings
     frequency: 3-4 yearly
 ---
-The Ratatosk mobility enhancement programme is a NeIC training activity with a yearly budget of 0.5 million NOK.
+The Ratatosk mobility enhancement programme was a NeIC training activity with a yearly budget of 0.5 million NOK.